 The AP English Language and Composition course "focuses on the development and revision of evidence-based analytic and argumentative writing, the rhetorical analysis of nonfiction texts, and the decisions writers make as they compose and revise.
 Students evaluate, synthesize, and cite research to support their arguments.
 Additionally, they read and analyze rhetorical elements and their effects in nonfiction texts from a range of disciplines and historical periods."
 The course "cultivates the reading and writing skills that students need for college success and for intellectually responsible civic engagement.
 The course guides students in becoming curious, critical, and responsive readers of diverse texts and becoming flexible, reflective writers of texts addressed to diverse audiences for diverse purposes.
 The reading and writing students in the course should deepen and expand their understanding of how written language functions rhetorically: to communicate writers' intentions and elicit readers' responses in particular situations."
-This course prepares students to take the highly recommended Advanced Placement (AP) exam in English Language and Composition (cost is approximately \$97) to potentially earn college credits.
+This course prepares students to take the highly recommended Advanced Placement (AP) exam in English Language and Composition (cost is approximately \$99 Students facing financial hardship should contact their counselor for assistance options.) to potentially earn college credits.